21st Century Learning Skills – Classroom Activities Group Challenge

 - Life can throw you a curve ball.
 (Hello, unexpected challenge)

-But, HOW we teach the curriculum is up to us.
+But, HOW we teach is up to us…

 - The easy part is using this lesson plan package as a starting point to explicitly teach 21st Century Skills to students.